anisharnav/My-Projects/README.md

 # My-Projects
-This will contain the list of Projects created/enhanced by me.
+This repo will contain the list of Projects created/enhanced by me.